MA in International Performance Research

 MAIPR is delivered by three international universities: the University of Warwick (UK), Trinity College, Dublin (Ireland), and the University of Arts in Belgrade (Serbia)

-COURSE DURATION: 2014-15, the MAIPR programme will be a 12-month programme, from end-September of the 1st year to September of the following year.
+COURSE DURATION: In 2015-16, the MAIPR programme will be a 12-month programme, beginning on Monday 5 October 2015 and ending on the 1st September the following year.
 Please note that the application deadline for 2015 entry is 30th June 2015.

 AIMS: MAIPR aims to introduce, develop and challenge the three concepts that make up the course’s title: ‘International, ‘Performance’, and ‘Research’.
 The MAIPR consortium hopes to demonstrate how these concepts are informed, questioned and perhaps disputed by local, national and/or global (pre)-conceptions and (pre)-perceptions.
 The MAIPR programme will help you develop and enhance your theoretical knowledge about performance-related issues, and it will certainly add value to your already existing skills base.